yoav-es/movie_statistics/readme.md

 This project uses the [Netflix Original Films IMDb Scores dataset from Kaggle](https://www.kaggle.com/datasets/luiscorter/netflix-original-films-imdb-scores).

-## License
+## 📝 License

-MIT License

----

-*This project was inspired by a Codecademy exercise.
-All analysis and code are original, and the dataset is from Kaggle.*
+This project is licensed under the MIT License – see the [LICENSE](LICENSE) file for details.